gRegorLove/ProcessWire-IndieAuth/README.md

 * ProcessWire 3

 ## Installation
+The recommended method is to use the ProcessWire admin area’s module interface.

+Navigate to Modules > New.
+In the Module Class Name field, enter `ProcessIndieAuth`.

+Continue with Setup below.

+## Installation from Github
+If you prefer to manually install:

 * Create directory `/site/modules/ProcessIndieAuth`
 * Upload the plugin files to that directory
 * Install the module from the ProcessWire admin

+Continue with Setup below.

+## Setup
 * Copy the template files from `/extras/templates` into your `/site/templates` directory
 * Verify that the plugin installed pages:
   * IndieAuth Metadata Endpoint